Z-Js-Framework/z-js/README.md

 ```

-so here we doing a few things, building on old concepts, we import the useRouter function from z js, we use it to get the getParam function, this function takes a key as an argument and returns the value of the key in the url, in this case we are getting the blogId from the url, we log it to the console, and then we return the template, we have a div with links to other pages, and a main element with id content, this is where we will render the dynamic content view.
+So here we are doing a few things.
+Building on old concepts, we import the useRouter function from Z Js, and we use it to get the getParam function; this function takes a key as an argument and returns the value of the key in the URL.
+In this case, we are getting the blogId from the URL, we log it to the console, and then we return the template.
+We have a div with links to other pages and a main element with id content, and this is where we will render the dynamic content view.

-1. we use z-link to create links to other pages, it's a z js custom element that works with the router to route between pages, you pass the target attribute to it, which is the id of the element you want to render the content in, in this case we are rendering the content in the main element with id content.
+1. We use z-link to create links to other pages.
+It's a Z Js custom element that works with the router to route between pages.
+You pass the target attribute to it, which is the ID of the element in which you want to render the content.
+In this case, we are rendering the content in the main element with id content.
-2. or  the to attribute to it, which is the url you want to route to, in this case we are routing to the about page or home page.
+2. Or the to attribute to it, which is the URL you want to route to.
+In this case we are routing to the about page or home page.
-3. normal a anchor tag links work just fine, they will route to the url you pass them as normal as they should.
+3. Normal a anchor tag links work just fine, they will route to the URL you pass them as normal as they should.

 ## ♻️ Reactivity

-As with many modern frameworks, they are able to automatically re-render the app UI when state changes, and they do this in kinda different ways, usually using the virtual dom to make sure only minimum changes are applied to the real dom, this is way better and more efficient than just saying element.innerHtml = newHtml, but then z is just real dom, we have no virtual dom, so you either have to do this step manually inside a useEffect or we reached out to some great library [Morphdom](https://github.com/patrick-steele-idem/morphdom) to enable us do this in a smart way but with real dom not virtual dom.
-You don't have to do anything on your end, you just wrapp your component literal in a callback in our reactive function like below and it will automatically reflect changes on state change, so cool right, here is an example:
+As with many modern frameworks, they are able to automatically re-render the app UI when the state changes, and they do this in kinda different ways, usually using the virtual dom to make sure only minimum changes are applied to the real dom.
+This is way better and more efficient than just saying element.innerHtml = newHtml, but then z is just real dom.
+We have no virtual dom, so you either have to do this step manually inside a useEffect or we reached out to some great library [Morphdom](https://github.com/patrick-steele-idem/morphdom) to enable us to do this in a smart way but with real dom, not virtual dom.
+You don't have to do anything on your end; you just wrap your component literal in a callback in our reactive function like below, and it will automatically reflect changes on state change.
+So cool, right?
+Here is an example:

 > ✅ Reactivity